MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-embed.md

 ## Prerequisites

-To use Cohere Embed V3 models with Azure AI Studio, you need the following prerequisites:
+To use Cohere Embed V3 models with Azure Machine Learning studio, you need the following prerequisites:

 ### A model deployment